 La Antigua Clasico Blanco

 WHAT MAKES THIS WINE UNIQUE?
 Sierra de la Demanda is a unique location with north facing vineyards located in Rioja Alta.
 Estate bottled.
-A wine of place. old vines, vineyards were planted in 1965
+A wine of place.
+Old vines from vineyards planted since 1965

 RATING HISTORY: 2014 91VM; 2013 92JS